AtsushiSakai/PythonRobotics/docs/modules/1_introduction/1_definition_of_robotics/definition_of_robotics_main.rst

 #.
 Power Supply – Provides energy to run the robot (e.g., Batteries, Solar power).
 #.
 Software & Algorithms – Allow the robot to function and make intelligent decisions (e.g., ROS, Machine learning models, Localization, Mapping, Path planning, Control).

-This project, PythonRobotics, focuses on the software and algorithms part of robotics.
+This project, `PythonRobotics`, focuses on the software and algorithms part of robotics.
 If you are interested in `Sensors` hardware, you can check :ref:`Internal Sensors for Robotics`_ or :ref:`External Sensors for Robotics`_.